 You exist before and after this person and this relationship

-When a relationship ends with another person you’ve committed so much to, it feels like a bomb went off and who you are has been shattered completely.
+When a relationship ends with another person you’ve committed so much to, it can feel like your whole world has fallen apart and who you are has been shattered completely.
 Pause for a moment when those thoughts and feelings crash over you and remember you very much were a person before you met them.
 You can be someone after too.

 Write a note to yourself on good days